openbaton/fm-system/README.md

 ## How the HEAL method works

-The `fm-system` as soon as it gets an alarm from the VIM, it checks if the alarm is referred to a VNF and it sends the Heal VNF message to the NFVO which forward it to the respective VNFM.
+The `openbaton-fms` as soon as it gets an alarm from the VIM, it checks if the alarm is referred to a VNF and it sends the Heal VNF message to the NFVO which forward it to the respective VNFM.
 The VNFM executes in the failed VNFC the scripts in the HEAL lifecycle event.
 Here an example of the heal script you can use: